camoto-project/gamecompjs/README.md

     the data produced by your code to be saved to a temporary file in the current directory:

-        SAVE_FAILED_TEST=1 npm test
-        mv error1.bin test/cmp-myformat/default.bin
+        SAVE_FAILED_TEST=1 npm run -s test -- -g cmp-myformat mv error1.bin test/cmp-myformat/default.bin

-During development you can test your algorithm like this:
+During development you can examine the output of your algorithm like this:

+    # Decompress (remove algo/reveal data)
-    $ ./bin/gamecomp --debug -cmp-myformat param=value < data.bin
+    $ DEBUG='gamecomp:cmp-myformat*' ./bin/gamecomp -cmp-myformat param=value < compressed.bin > clear.test

+    # Compress (apply algo/obscure data)
+    $ DEBUG='gamecomp:cmp-myformat*' ./bin/gamecomp +cmp-myformat param=value < clear.bin > compressed.test

-If you use `Debug.log` rather than `console.log` then these messages can be left in for future diagnosis as they will only appear when `--debug` is given.
+If you use `debug()` rather than `console.log` then these messages can be left in for future diagnosis as they will only appear when the `DEBUG` environment variable is set appropriately.